 Then there’s the foot-operated parking brake, which is released via a pull-handle on the dashboard.
 Fine once you’re used to it, but certainly not a conventional set-up by other van standards, and something else for drivers to deal with if they’re regularly hoping between different vans.

-The Vito has long struggled to be competitive when it comes to basic creature comforts like a radio, and the eVito is no exception.
+The Vito has long struggled to be competitive when it comes to basic creature comforts like a radio, and the eVito was no exception at launch.
 The standard Audio 10 (entry-level Pure models) and Audio 15 infotainment systems (higher-spec Progressive models) are pretty basic.
-They don’t even have DAB digital radio.
+They don’t even have DAB.

-But worse, our test van had the ‘upgraded’ Audio 40 infotainment system, which looks cheap and is unnecessarily confusing to use – like a poor-quality aftermarket system.
-It’s the only way to get DAB, Apple CarPlay, Android Auto and sat-nav in the eVito, unfortunately.
+But worse, one of the test vans we've sampled had the ‘upgraded’ Audio 40 infotainment system, which looks cheap and is unnecessarily confusing to use – like a poor-quality aftermarket system.
+It was the only way to get DAB, Apple CarPlay, Android Auto and sat-nav in the original eVito specification, unfortunately.

 - Low day-to-day running costs